A beautiful and bright dress that Frida Kahlo wore

 Sarong

-A traditional piece of clothing worn by the women of Bali and Tahiti sarongs have been a popular summer garment for westerners since the 1940s!
-They consist of nothing more than a long piece of fabric which can be worn either wrapped around the lower part of the body and tied at the waist to look a little like a skirt, or wrapped around the upper body and tied at the neck so that it acts a little like a dress.
+A traditional piece of clothing worn by the women of Bali and Tahiti, sarongs have been a popular summer garment for westerners since the 1940s and consist of nothing more than a long piece of fabric which can be worn either wrapped around the lower part of the body and tied at the waist to look a little like a skirt, or wrapped around the upper body and tied at the neck so that it acts a little like a dress.

 Shawl

-Another item of clothing made from a square piece of cloth, the shawl acts as a cover up.
+Another item of clothing made from a square piece of cloth; the shawl also acts as a cover up.
 The fabric can be lightweight for evening wear shawls or cut from wool and used to keep warm.

 Shirt